“I marvel at the talent of youth in impossible situations and their potential to move things.”– Martin Fernando Jakobsen

 From refugee camps in Lebanon to post-Arab Spring Tunisia, divided Myanmar and the urban slums of Africa, marginalised young people from different backgrounds gather around turntables to find their voices and common ground in music and film.

 Turning Tables is a constant source of inspiration from youth in impossible situations.
 At its heart is Martin Fernando Jakobsen, a 31-year-old DJ from Denmark.
 In 2009 Martin was living in Beirut when he set up Turning Tables (TT) to give refugees there a platform and a voice.
 What started as small hip hop workshops in refugee camps has turned into permanent Turntable Labs, with sound studios and film production facilities in the most unlikely places – as well as ‘Voice of the Streets’ festivals and tours.

-Local crews in Kenya, Myanmar and Jordan run projects with street children, immigrant women, refugees and tribes in urban slums, and youths are encouraged to speak out about how they want the future to be shaped.
-‘Pushing through the week’ targeted tribalism and segregation in the ghettos in Nairobi, ROY BOY dropped spoken word off the back of a extensive writing training and, often excluded in society, Palestinian girls have been “rapping their butts off“.
+Local crews in Kenya, Myanmar, Lebanon and Jordan run projects with street children, immigrant women, refugees and tribes in urban slums, and youths are encouraged to speak out about how they want the future to be shaped.
+‘Pushing through the week’ targeted tribalism and segregation in the ghettos in Nairobi, ROY BOY dropped spoken word off the back of an extensive writing training and, often excluded in society, Palestinian girls have been “rapping their butts off“.